olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 inside of a building they have to travel hours to and from every single day.

 Instead, more people and their bosses choose to work remotely.
-I don’t use “Work From Home”  because it’s infused with butts-in-seats condescension perfected by corporate leaders.
-You’re not working, you’re “working from home”.
+I avoid the tern “Work From Home”.
+It's infused with a particular butts-in-seats condescension perfected by corporate leaders.
+You’re not working, you’re working *from home*.
 Be grateful.
 We *let* you do that.
-It's a perk.
-They assume you'll be doing laundry, running errands, but not really "working".
-It's a semantic trap.
-Absent is any recognition that work is by nature remote when it happens on the Internet.
-Large companies already have *effectively* remote offices.
-They rely on asynchronous communication *in some way* to coordinate work across cities and countries.
-Remote work is a here, it's just not evenly distributed.
+Maybe you're doing laundry, running errands, but not really "working".
+It pretends that work isn't already remote by nature when it happens on the Internet.
+Large companies *effectively* have remote offices, coordinating work across cities and countries.
+Remote work is here, it's just not evenly distributed.

 The first thing inexperienced remote workers complained about when the pandemic led to a sudden exodus from shared offices spaces all over the